taisei-project/taisei/doc/BUILD.rst

 Built-In vs. System Dependencies
 """"""""""""""""""""""""""""""""

-Due to the wide array of platforms Taisei supports, the project packages many of its core dependencies inside the project using the `Meson dependency wrap system <https://mesonbuild.com/Wrap-dependency-system-manual.html>`__.
+Due to the wide array of platforms Taisei supports, the project contains meson subprojects for its core dependencies using the
-This is used to pin specific versions of libraries such as `SDL2` to known-good versions, as well as assist with packaging and distribution on older and/or more esoteric systems (i.e: Emscripten).
+`Meson dependency wrap system <https://mesonbuild.com/Wrap-dependency-system-manual.html>`__.
+This is to facilitate consistent build environments, including cross-builds, and for more esoteric platforms like Emscripten.

 For convenience, ``meson`` will detect which packages are missing from your system and use its wrap dependency system to pull in what it can.
-The trade-off is that this can result in longer build times.
+Relying on this is *not* recommended in most circumstances, and you should instead rely on your operating system's package manager.

 For consistency, we tend to release Taisei using exclusively built-in packages.
 However, you can also use system dependencies as well.
 There's a tradeoff in